ClusterWS/cWS/README.md

 /**
-  * 'startAutoPing' method is method which will start auto ping all connected clients
+  * 'startAutoPing' will enable auto ping for all connected clients
   * without any need for custom ping implementation
   *
-  * `startAutoPing` accepts 2 parameters
   * interval: number
   * appLevelPing: boolean (default false)
   *
-  * `interval` specifies how often ping should be send to each client
+  * `interval` specifies how often ping should be send
-  * usually iyt would be around 20000 (in ms)
+  * usually it should be around 20000 ms (20s)
   *
-  * `appLevelPing` is a value which allows you to ping any client including
+  * `appLevelPing` if true will enable ping in application level usually used for clients like
-  * browser which do not expose `onping` and `onping` methods, for that to work you
+  * browsers which do not expose `onping` and `onping` listeners and you need to track if server connection
-  * have to implement custom handle in you client side
+  * is still active, to make it work correctly you required to implement custom handle in you client side
-  *
-  * Check `Handle AppLevelPing In Browser Example` at the end of readme for more information */ server.startAutoPing(interval, appLevelPing);
+  * check `Handle AppLevelPing In Browser Example` at the end of readme for more information */ server.startAutoPing(interval, appLevelPing);

 /**
  * `broadcast` method will send your message to all connected clients
- * accepts 2 parameters
+ *
  * message: string | binary,
  * options?: { binary: true | false }
 */